What is a Community Benefit?

 - Health education, screening, and prevention services

-Annually, UMMC submits a report to the state of Maryland measuring the community benefit provided.
+Annually, the University of Maryland Medical Center (UMMC) and the University of Maryland Medical Center Midtown Campus (UMMC Midtown Campus) submit a report to the state of Maryland measuring the community benefit provided.
 These reports summarize the broad range of health and support activities we offer to meet the needs of the community.